- System requirements

 The attach mode is only supported for Oracle JDK, OpenJDK HotSpot, and IBM JDK based on OpenJ9.

 Older IBM VMs, i.e. those not based on the OpenJ9 JVM, do not provide necessary capabilities to let YourKit Java Profiler function in the attach mode.
 To profile them, start application with the profiler agent.

 Attach may fail due to insufficient access rights.
 For example, it may not be possible to attach to a Java EE server running as a Windows service.
 If attempt to attach fails, start the application with the profiler agent instead.

 A long pause is possible on first attempt to start CPU tracing or object allocation recording, because classes loaded before the profiler agent has attached need to be instrumented.
 Depending on application, it can take from several seconds to several tens of seconds, or even a few minutes in worst cases.

 The good news is that there will be no pause on subsequent starts of CPU tracing or object allocation recording for the same running JVM instance.

-Native methods of classes loaded before the profiler agent has attached cannot be instrumented.
+- Another JVM limitation is that native methods of classes that have loaded before the profiler agent attached cannot be instrumented at all.
 (There is no problem with classes loaded after the profiler has attached.)